ddsky/spoonacular-api-clients/android/docs/DefaultApi.md

 String query = appl; // String | The partial or full ingredient name.
 BigDecimal number = 10; // BigDecimal | The number of results to return (between 1 and 100).
 Boolean metaInformation = false; // Boolean | Whether to return more meta information about the ingredients.
-Boolean intolerances = false; // Boolean | A comma-separated list of intolerances.
+String intolerances = egg; // String | A comma-separated list of intolerances.
 All recipes returned must not contain ingredients that are not suitable for people with the intolerances entered.
 See a full list of supported intolerances. try {
     Object result = apiInstance.autocompleteIngredientSearch(query, number, metaInformation, intolerances);
     System.out.println(result);